Slow growth of quantum magic in disorder-free Stark many-body localization: Model and diagnostics

 \subsection{Model}

-We consider a one-dimensional chain of $L$ qubits with open boundary conditions.
-On site $i$, the Pauli operators are denoted by $X_i$, $Y_i$, $Z_i$ and $I_i$ the identity.
-The dynamics are governed by a transverse-field Ising Hamiltonian subject to a purely linear potential gradient,
+We consider a one-dimensional chain of $L$ qubits with open boundary conditions (OBC).
+Sites are indexed by $i=0,1,\dots,L-1$, with Pauli operators $X_i$, $Y_i$, $Z_i$ and identity $I_i$ acting on site $i$.
+A tilted transverse-field Ising Hamiltonian governs the dynamics,

-Here $J$ is the Ising coupling, $h$ is the transverse-field strength, and $F$ is the Stark gradient, which induces a site-dependent longitudinal field increasing linearly along the chain.
-Open boundary conditions are adopted since the linear tilt explicitly breaks translation invariance.
+Here, $J$ is the nearest-neighbor Ising coupling, $h$ is the transverse-field strength, and $F$ is the Stark-gradient parameter that induces a site-dependent longitudinal field increasing linearly along the chain.
+We adopt OBC throughout, since the linear tilt explicitly breaks translation invariance.